 For a function, value, or member definition in a class:

-1. If the definition is an instance function, value or member, then an environment is used with:
+1. If the definition is an instance function, value or member, checking uses an environment to which both of the following have been added:

-The instance variable added for the class, if one is present, and
+The instance variable for the class, if one is present.

-All previous function and value definitions for the type added, whether static or instance.
+All previous function and value definitions for the type, whether static or instance.

-2. If the definition is static (that is, a static function, value or member defeinition), then an environment is used with all previous static function, value and member definitions for the type added.
+2. If the definition is static (that is, a static function, value or member defeinition), checking uses an environment to which all previous static function, value, and member definitions for the type have been added.

 Ambiguities in Function and Value Definitions